 The schematic of the intelligent drone-based radar system for soil moisture estimation.

-The near S-wave velocity is a critical geophysical property used to determine fundamental geotechnical parameters such as soil’s shear modulus, natural frequency, and effective vertical stress.
+The near S-wave velocity is a critical geophysical property used to determine fundamental geotechnical parameters such as the soil’s shear modulus, natural frequency, and effective vertical stress.
 The S-wave’s anisotropy can be used to identify near-surface fractures and characterize groundwater flows.
-In near-surface studies, the surface wave method (SWM) has been greatly used to estimate the S-wave velocity.
+In near-surface studies, the surface wave method (SWM) has been widely used to estimate the S-wave velocity.
 SWM uses the dispersion properties (either phase or group velocity) of Love or Rayleigh waves to obtain an S-wave velocity model of the subsurface via an inversion procedure.
 My team has conducted extensive research to develop novel approaches to enhance the processing and penetration depth of SWM with a focus on environmental applications.

 Currently, my team is working on ultrahigh frequency SWM (frequency range from 100 Hz to a few kilohertz).
 The ultrahigh-frequency SWM will allow super high-resolution S-wave velocity imaging up to 1m below the surface, which will have broad applications in agriculture and forestry.